SuperOfficeDocs/superoffice-docs/docs/onsite/service/install-manually.md

 ## Verify the database registry and config table values

-If Service is installed in a sub folder of the domain named service, then
+If Service is installed in a sub-folder of the domain named service, then

 `select \* from crm7.registry where reg_id = 109`